hemachaitanya/AWS/aws.md

 --------------------------
         to store the data
     1)file:  its strore the data is retrive , draw back of this file is we can't work with multiple users on same XL sheet(same file)  at a time .

-    2) database) data base is a collection of information
+    2) database: data base is a collection of information

         DBMS: (data base management system) dbms are softwares/ engines which allows multiple users to parellely work on same data either it read/write(read: select , write: creaate/update/insert the data)

 type of database:

 ![images](./Images/aws1.png)

     1)relational database:

 ![images](./Images/aws2.png)

-* Relational Database are concept of Databases , we are design the data in terms of tables with rows and columes . the structure of the table is called as schema . each row repracend a record tables will maintaine unique structure relational db does not depends on the horizantal scalling because  application will split into microlithic process (Ex: book ticket it stores one server but our payment process stores in another because of load will be increases extra server will takes by using horizantal scalling )
+* Relational Database are concept of Databases , we are design the data in terms of tables with rows and columes . the structure of the table is called as schema .

+    each row repracend a record

+    tables will maintaine unique structure

+ relational db does not depends on the horizantal scalling because  application will split into microlithic process (Ex: book ticket it stores one server but our payment process stores in another because of load will be increases extra server will takes by using horizantal scalling )

  * vertical scalling is designed for relational db (it's designed for the read/write operations in single server , if we have too many  work loads we can increase the size of the server )

 popular languages  of db engines

     * ms SQL db

     * Oracle

     * my SQL

     * maria db

     * postgre SQL

     * DB2

 * db are used from application code aswell as db client s/w deal with data
 ![images](./aws3.png)

 SCALLiNG: majority of the application read more data then write(in this we have 2 servers one is master(write) , one is read . if incase we have too many read servers we can use)

 ![image](./aws4.png)

 ### BACKUP

 let's enable no backups setup

 * manual backup